Professional Pet Care Provider Application Logo

 C9C is a professional pet company.
 The majority of households we serve bring us in because they need PROFESSIONAL level service.
 Candidates do not need any prior experience in the pet industry to be successful in this position, though we expect candidates to demonstrate passion and commitment to achieving C9C's mission-oriented working standards.

 To be candid, if you are looking for nothing more than a simple side gig spending time with animals, this position is not for you.
 Our tag line is "SO much more than just a (pet/dog walk/pet sitter)" and we mean that wholeheartedly.
 We are a professional pet company with intensive standards for the skill and knowledge of our staff.
-It is imperative candidates begin the job ready to completely learn and unlearn just about everything modern culture teaches us about handling pets AND are committed to bettering their approach/mindset to pet handling to meet evidence-based standards for continuously evolving best practices!
+It is imperative candidates begin the job ready to completely learn and unlearn just about everything modern culture teaches us about handling pets AND are committed to bettering their approach/mindset to pet handling to meet evidence-based standards for continuously evolving best practices.

 • We Don't Get to "Just Call In" From Work

-As an essential service, unfortunately we can't just simply let a household know we won't be able to come in to work today and therefore they need to find another person to come feed/water/medicate/let-out their pets: pets depend on us for their survival needs, and if we do not show up, it can lead to serious pet welfare concerns.
+As an essential service, unfortunately we can't just simply let a household know we won't be able to come in to work today and therefore they need to find another person to come feed/water/medicate/let-out their pets: pets depend on us for their survival needs, and if we do not show up, it can lead to serious welfare concerns.
 Although C9C operates in a team-based structure, individual providers hold SOLE responsiblity for performing service to assigned households.

 Regardless of circumstance, staff must always use communication channels to find their own coverage AND find a way to show up to provide service if coverage is not voluntarily offered by co-workers.
+There will be instances where you are stressed out, have something serious going on, and you need to still show up to work—calm, collected, and nurturing to the pets whose behaivor can worsen by your stress, and with co-workers who don't deserve to have a bad day because your mood is sour.

 Attendance demands of this position differ vastly from most other industries and can be incredibly stressful, but it is a reality of an *essential* service that everyone, including C9C leadership and business owners, are responsible for.
+Most of our staff do just fine, but that is because we work VERY hard to honestly screen everyone and present our expectations without "fluff" or sugarcoating.

 We put this in here to prompt candidates to assess what that may mean for their individual needs BEFORE considering this position.
 Please think realistically about if this type of attendance demand may or may not be suitable for you as an individual.